-Number of Flanges or Nozzles - input is used in evaluation of Mechanical Integrity scenarios (Asset Integrity scenarios) for smaller hole sizes (5 mm and 25 mm) typically associated with flange or gasket failures.
+Number of Flanges or Nozzles - input is used in evaluation of Mechanical Integrity scenarios for smaller hole sizes (5 mm and 25 mm) typically associated with flange or gasket failures.

 Material of Construction - is a list of common construction materials.
-This input is used to determine if the equipment is "brittle" (likely to result in many fragments upon overpressure failure or rupture), susceptible to corrosion under insulation (external corrosion), and in determining the failure frequency for Mechanical Integrity (Asset Integrity scenarios).
+This input is used to determine if the equipment is "brittle" (likely to result in many fragments upon overpressure failure or rupture), susceptible to corrosion under insulation (external corrosion), and in determining the failure frequency for Mechanical Integrity scenarios.